tonyping/now-examples/nuxtjs/README.md

 $ npx create-nuxt-app my-app
 ```

-> The only change made is to amend the build script in `package.json` to `"nuxt generate && mv dist public"`.
+> The only change made is to amend the output directory in `nuxt.config.js` to `"/public"`.

 ## Deploying this Example